dylan-reichelt/raspberrypi-messenger/README.md

 NOTE: This is automating an ngrok TCP tunnel processes as well.
 The tunnel is connected to localhost port 4556.
 In order to get NGROK working go to www.ngrok.com.

+## Credit

+Thank you to AbnormalDistributions for the idea / basecode: https://github.com/AbnormalDistributions/e_paper_weather_display

+Thank you to Erik Flowers for the icon design: https://erikflowers.github.io/weather-icons/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.